 What do I need to do to get accepted into a very competitive post-graduate program?

 - The process of qualifying for a post-graduate program starts on day one of medical school.
 Most post-graduate education programs set their own selection criteria, which they feel best serves their program.
 Osteopathic medical students are highly competitive in all venues—allopathic as well as osteopathic.
-The bigger question you need to get answered is, “Which program is RIGHT for ME?”
+The main question you need to get answered is, “Which program is right for me?”
 Check out the information about selection criteria and use it to help you prepare yourself for that next educational opportunity.

-Is an “Audition Rotation” required for consideration at a post-graduate program?
+Is an “Audition Rotation” required for consideration in a post-graduate program?

 - Generally, an “audition rotation” is not required.
-Such a rotation may, however, provide you with additional information with which to evaluate the program and its ‘fit’ for you.
-In addition, it gives program personnel the opportunity to evaluate you and your work.
+Such a rotation may, however, provide you with additional information with which to evaluate the program and its appropriateness for you.
+Moreover, it gives program personnel the opportunity to evaluate you and your work.
 If you choose to do this, plan to have it completed by December 1 of your last year in medical school.

 Which residencies are preferred if I am interested in continuing to a fellowship program?

 - Your best chance of being accepted into a program will depend on your credentials, though preference may be given to candidates who completed their primary residency in the same institution.
-It is always a good idea to inquire directly of the program and see where current fellows did their residencies.
+It is always a good idea to inquire directly of the program, asking where current fellows did their residencies.

-Must I take USMLE board exams to apply to an allopathic post-graduate program?
+Must I take USMLE board exams to apply to an ACGME-accredited post-graduate program?

 - Each post-graduate program—allopathic and osteopathic—sets its own selection criteria.
-Many allopathic programs accept COMLEX-USA scores on par with USMLE, while others will require all applicants to take USMLE.
+Many ACGME-accredited programs accept COMLEX-USA scores on par with USMLE scores, while others will require all applicants to take USMLE.
 Check with each program under your consideration to ascertain which licensure board exams are required for applicants.

 Which ACGME programs accept COMLEX without requiring the USMLE?

-- Each program determines which set of board scores it will accept.
+- Each ACGME program determines which set of board scores it will accept.
 You are well-advised to ask specific programs under your consideration about their requirements.
-Remember that as an osteopathic physician, COMLEX will be required for state licensure and USMLE cannot be substituted in that case.
+Remember that as an osteopathic physician, passing COMLEX-USA is required for state licensure; USMLE results cannot be substituted.

 Any advice on whether or not to take the USMLE Step 1?

 - Choosing to take USMLE Step 1 may broaden your opportunities later.
 Many students make this choice before they have determined which specialty to pursue.
-Persons following a military path can present either set of scores for consideration in post-graduate programs, so it is not necessary to take USMLE.
-Basically, the value of also having USMLE scores will be program-specific as well as specialty-specific, so do your homework before it is too late.
+Persons following a military path can present either USMLE or COMLEX scores for consideration in post-graduate programs, so it is not necessary to take USMLE.
+Basically, the potential benefits of also having USMLE scores are program-specific and specialty-specific, so make sure you understand these possible benefits before it is too late.

-What is the minimum board score that will assure my acceptance into a given program?
+What is the minimum board score that will ensure my acceptance into a given program?

-- Each program determines its own threshold on scores, which are but one factor in the total set of credentials which go into the decision process of the program’s final rank order list.
-In general, there is no ‘minimum’ score, though some highly-competitive programs may use scores as initial screening criteria.
-Check with programs under your consideration about their processes.
+- Each program determines its own threshold on scores, which are only one factor in the set of credentials that are considered in the decision process of the program’s final rank order list.
+In general, there is no minimum score, though some highly competitive programs may use scores as initial screening criteria.
+Check with all programs under your consideration about their processes.

 Can I apply to more than one specialty field?

 - You may apply to as many programs and specialties as you wish.
-However, in doing so, you are setting up a situation where you will be comparing apples to oranges in making your final decision about your rank order list.
-It also will mean additional time and money to complete the interviews, not to mention additional time away from your clinical rotations.
+However, keep in mind that multiple applications set up a situation in which you will be comparing apples to oranges in your final decision about your rank order list.
+This also means that additional time and money are required to complete the interviews, not to mention the extra time taken away from your clinical rotations.
 Your school likely has some limits on the amount of time that you can be away for interviews.
 Be sure to check on that and pace yourself accordingly.

 Can I apply to more than one residency program in a given specialty?

 - You can apply to any number of different residencies at any number of different sites.
-Program directors, however, will question your interest in their program when they know you are considering others.
-Program directors know this information only if you tell them.
-You want to be honest and not waste the program’s interview time OR your time, so you should have your choices narrowed down before you begin the interview process.
+Program directors, however, will question your interest in their programs when they know you are considering others—though the directors will be aware of that information only if you tell them.
+You want to be honest and not waste either the program’s interview time or your own time, so you should have your choices narrowed down before you begin the interview process.

 Is there a correlation between a student’s class rank and the program in which he/she is accepted for post-graduate education?

-- Programs to which a student applies will consider all of your credentials—medical school grades, board scores, class rank, recommendations, application, leadership activities, etc. That does not mean that you will not be accepted if you are in the lower quartile of your graduating class.
-It is a competition for the best places and best applicants.
-You will want to have every competitive advantage possible.
-Advisors and mentors are sources of additional information about particular specialties and programs.
+- Programs to which a student applies will consider all of the student’s credentials—including medical school grades, board scores, class rank, recommendations, application information, and leadership activities.
+This does not mean that you will not be accepted if you are in the lower quartile of your graduating class.
+Nevertheless, remember that this is a competition for the best places and best applicants.
+Thus, you will want to have every competitive advantage possible.
+Advisors and mentors are good sources of additional information about particular specialties and programs.

 My school uses a Pass/Fail grading system.
 How will that be viewed by programs in which I am interested?

-- Many schools use Pass/Fail rather than actual grades, and programs factor that into their consideration of applicants’ credentials.
+- Many schools now use the Pass/Fail system rather than actual grades.
+Programs factor this into their consideration of applicants’ credentials.

 What time of year should I visit a prospective program for an elective?

 - You should plan to visit a program in which you are interested by December 1 of your fourth year.
-Allopathic programs and some osteopathic programs are still interviewing in early January, but that may be a little late for them.
+ACGME-accredited programs and some AOA-approved programs are still interviewing candidates in early January, but that may be too late for proper consideration.

 AACOM staff do not rate or rank programs or answer questions about specific sites or educational programs.
-These are best answered by contacting staff at the site or program.
-We do invite questions that you do not find answers to on this resource.
-Please send those questions to firstname.lastname@example.org, and we will consider adding them and our responses to our list of frequently asked questions.
+Such questions are best answered by contacting staff at the site or program of interest.
+We do invite questions that you do not find answers to in this resource.
+Please send those questions to the AACOM communications department at firstname.lastname@example.org, and we will consider adding that information to our list of frequently asked questions.